Sivanxai Phommalath

 Sivanxai Phommalath is a vegetable vendor who became an activist in Laos.
 She was jailed for protesting the Government of Laos seizing her land for development.

 Biography

 Sivanxai Phommalath was a small vegetable vendor who sold vegetables grown in her own garden by her house in Yommalath district, Khammuane province, Laos.
 She was married with one child.
-The government of Laos decided to built Nam Theun II dam in Yommalath district to generate hydroelectricity.
-Her home and land like many of her neighbors were expropriated by the Government of Laos, like many of her neighbors.
-Those with connections to the government were able to secure good compensation which Sivanxai was not able to do.
-She received 900 dollars for her piece of land and the government said that it was enough to cover another piece of land she owned near the site.
+The government of Laos decided to build Nam Theun II dam in Yommalath district to generate hydroelectricity.
+Her home and land was expropriated by the Government of Laos, like many of her neighbors.
+Those with connections to the government were able to secure good compensation, which Phommalath was not able to do.
+She received 900 dollars for her land and the government said that it was enough to cover another piece of land she owned near the site.
 She demanded fair compensation that was market price of the land.